No, Sir, No

 "No, Sir, No" (Roud 146) is an English folk song describing a courtship.
 It has been collected from traditional singers in England and the USA, and in a bowdlerised version was taught to English schoolchildren in music lessons in the 1950s.
 Alternative titles include "No, Sir", "No, John, No", "O No John", "Yes Or No", "Cruel Father", "Ripest Apples", "Twenty Eighteen", "The Spanish Merchant's Daughter", "The Spanish Captain", "Spanish Lady", "Yonder Sits a Spanish Lady", "Yonder Sits a Pretty Creature", and "In Yonder Grove".

 Synopsis

-A young woman (or a Spanish lady) is walking a garden.
+A young woman (or a Spanish lady) is walking in a garden.
 A young man tries to court her: